Arturo

 villagers first hand.
 “There, people live in a beautiful natural

-environment but often without running water, electricity, a toilet
+environment but often without running water, electricity, a

-carry the heavy containers on treacherous roads back to their
+dried gourds, and carry the heavy containers on treacherous

-homes.
-This process takes hours and endangers the children by
+roads back to their homes.
+This process takes hours and

-exposing them to dangerous illnesses and taking them away from
+endangers the children by exposing them to dangerous illnesses

-school, ensuring that a cycle of poverty repeats.
+and taking them away from school, ensuring that a cycle of

-Exposure to this horrific scene motivated Vittori to take action.
+Exposure to this horrific scene motivated Vittori to take

-long-term environmental, financial and social sustainability,” he
+as ensure long-term environmental, financial and social

-says.
-“Once locals have the necessary know how, they will be able
+sustainability,” he says.
+“Once locals have the necessary know

-to teach others villages and communities to build the WarkaWater
+how, they will be able to teach others villages and communities

-towers.”
-Each tower costs approximately $550 and can be built in
+to build the WarkaWater towers.”
+Each tower costs approximately

-under a week with a four-person team and locally available
+$550 and can be built in under a week with a four-person team

 A more obvious solution to a water shortage would be digging a